jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 *Chapter Top* [Chapters[11]: Signals](chapter11.md) | *Next Chapter* [Chapters[12]: The Shell](../chapter12/chapter12.md)
-*Previous Page* [Embryonic Shell](../chapter10/shell.md) | *Next Page* [Receiving](receiving.md)
+*Previous Page* [Chapters[11]: Signals](chapter11.md) | *Next Page* [Receiving](receiving.md)

 ## Sending ([chapter11/code0](code0))

 #### TTY Job Control

 Our current woes concern a lack of job control, and so job control is where we will start.
 The TTY driver maintains a record of which process should control the TTY I/O. The TTY resource is managed by a session leader - generally the shell - that communicates to the TTY which process has ownership.
-The `struct tty` has been updated in [include/cake/tty.h](code0/include/cake/tty.h) allowing for a `pid_leader` to be set by the session leader and stored for use in the tty module:
+The `struct tty` has been updated in [include/cake/tty.h](code0/include/cake/tty.h) allowing for a `pid_leader` to be set by the session leader and stored for use in the TTY module:

 ```C
 struct tty {